cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/readings.md

 Aristophanes.
 "Lysistrata."
 In *Four Plays by Aristophanes: The Clouds / The Birds / Lysistrata / The Frogs*.
 London: Plume, 1994.
 ISBN: 9780452007178.

-Read the entire play or as much as you can of *Lysistrata.*
+Read the entire play or as much as you can of *Lysistrata.* An online version of *Lysistrata* is available at [Project Gutenberg](https://www.gutenberg.org/files/7700/7700-h/7700-h.htm).

 ### Session 3